BioSchemas/map2model/spec_process_detail.md

       - **No Match:** If the property doesn't match with the Schema.org Property.
       - **Partial Match**: If the Use Case Property doesn't match perfectly but is a close connection with the Schema.org property.

-### Example walkthrough
-To illustrate this process we describe the steps using the Bioschemas Tools Specification.

 3. Go to the schema.org and find the definition of the type you want to reuse in the Bioschemas Structure.
 In their Use Case Study, the Tools Specification identified that the Schema.org Type [SoftwareApplication](http://schema.org/SoftwareApplication) was the best fit for their use cases.
 ![Schema.org Type Definition](../master/docs/img/schema_org_type.png)